 Other nifty touches include an under-floor storage area for stashing extra gear, "Easy-Clean" cargo area surfaces and a roof rack built from construction-grade aluminum that's capable of carrying up to 150 pounds.
 Even better, the rack is easily accessible thanks to side steps located in the rear bumper.

 The Xterra is available in X, S and PRO-4X trim levels.

 The Xterra X comes standard with A/C, full power accessories, remote keyless entry, cruise control, a six-speaker AM/FM/CD audio system and 16-inch steel wheels.
 Bluetooth connectivity and an upgraded stereo have been added for the latest model year.

-The Xterra S adds the Utili-track Cargo Channel System, Easy Clean cargo area, back body side moldings, dual power exterior mirrors, a first-aid kit, a 5.0-inch display screen with NissanConnect Mobile apps, Bluetooth with streaming audio, hands-free text-messaging assistant and USB input, AUX and USB inputs, SiriusXM satellite radio and 16-inch aluminum alloy wheels, which feature a new design for the latest model year.
+The Xterra S brings the Utili-track Cargo Channel System, Easy Clean cargo area, back body side moldings, dual power exterior mirrors, a first-aid kit, a 5.0-inch display screen with NissanConnect Mobile apps, Bluetooth with streaming audio, hands-free text-messaging assistant and USB input, AUX and USB inputs and SiriusXM satellite radio.
+Also standard are 16-inch aluminum alloy wheels, which feature a new design for the latest model year.